cksystemsteaching/selfie/README.md

 1. Version pointers.
 In most systems, not all bits of a machine word are used with pointers.
 Those bits may be used for versioning pointers.
 For example, A might have version 1, and then get version 2 upon reuse, effectively making A become C but still point to the same address in memory by ignoring the version bits.
 However, there are only finitely many bits available, so versioning is subject to integer overflows, meaning that eventually versions will be reused as well.
 Sure, using more bits for versioning decreases the probability of the ABA problem occurring in practice but that does not remove the problem entirely.
 In fact, on large servers with many processors and cores, say, 8 bits may not be enough.
 Imagine that!

 2. Garbage-collect pointers.
 The ABA problem is just a symptom of a principled problem with memory management that we already know.
 The memory referred to by A should simply not be deallocated after A was swapped for B, as that memory was still live in some thread.
 Hence using a garbage collector solves the ABA problem.
 However, garbage collectors may be an overkill in some performance-oriented multi-threaded applications.
-Consequently, computer scientists came up with different ways of tracking the shared use of pointers in multi-threaded programs.
-One example are *hazard pointers*.
+Consequently, computer scientists came up with different ways of tracking the shared use of pointers in multi-threaded programs such as *hazard pointers*, for example.
 This is an advanced topic left for another day.

 3. Do not use CAS.
 RISC-V takes that option!

 > Load-reserve and store-conditional

 Instead of CAS, RISC-V features a pair of instructions called *load-reserve* (LR) and *store-conditional* (SC), analogous to the standard RISC-V load and store instructions we have seen before.
+There are even more atomic instructions in RISC-V which we nevertheless ignore here to keep things managable.
 Both LR and SC together are more general than CAS and can be used to simulate CAS.
 Syntax and semantics are as follows:

 `lr rd,(rs1)`: `rd = memory[rs1]; reserve (rs1); pc = pc + 4`